Tools for teaching

 The Shoah Memorial has been part of the IRHA since 2001.

-- Why teach the Holocaust?
+- Why teach the Shoah?

 - What should be taught about the Holocaust?

-- How to teach the Holocaust?
+- How to teach the Shoah?

 - List of main terms